 Teaching Points: Using meaning to connect pictures to text; Matching words to print, one to one; Supporting proper directionality (left to right); Introducing color words.

 Cats Like to Hide

-High frequency words: in, is, like, on, this, to
+in, is, like, on, this, to

 - Look at the cover and read the title. - Possible discussion questions: "Do you have a cat?
 What do cats like to do?"